 Wooly Links is a round up of the best knitting, spinning, and crochet links I find on the web.
-The collection goes out every week in the With Wool Weekly newsletter.
+The collection goes out bi-weekly in the With Wool Express newsletter.
 You can sign up to get the newsletter full of Wooly Links and other good stuff every week here.

 Got a hole in your handspun sweater?
 Here’s how to reclaim the yarn.

 Even if you don’t spin, this article on the differences between woolen and worsted mill spun yarn explains the differences - durability, warmth, color, stitch definition - between the two types.

 This post by Elise Blaha focuses on knitting and sewing, but the overall focus on getting started making your own clothing applies to any craft.
 About time, cost, knowing what to make, supplies...

 Techniques for advanced swatching: cables, lace, in the round, and fair isle.

 Kate Davies outlines how to estimate yardage to make a pattern larger using her Carbeth jumper.
 I use a similar method myself for all sorts of projects.